Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex-search/ask_questions_to_your_own_documents_with_snowflake_cortex_search.md

 ```

 <!-- ------------------------ -->
-## Build a ChatBot UI that Remember Previous Conversations
+## Build a ChatBot UI with Conversation History
 Duration: 15

 In the previous section we have created a simple interface where we can ask questions about our documents and select the LLM running within Snowflake Cortex to answer the question.
 We have seen that when no context from our documents is provided, we just get a general answer, versus a specific answer related to our documents when we use context from the PDFs.
 But what if we want to have a conversation sytle?